charya-s/obsidian-sync/04 - Personal Studies/Deep Learning/Regression.md

-This is a form of [[Supervised Learning]] used for prediction using straight line extrapolation.
+This is a form of [[Supervised Learning]] used for prediction using line extrapolation.

+## Linear Regression
 $$
 f_{w,b}(x) = wx + b
 $$